 The Space Internetworking Services (SIS) Area includes all of the routine communications services and protocols that support end-to-end communications between applications running on a spacecraft and applications running within its ground-support system, or between applications running on two or more spacecraft.
-The AD has the prerogative to define the precise set of work units that this Area will contain.
+The AD has the prerogative to define, in alignment with the CCSDS Strategic Plan, the set of projects that this Area contains at any point in time.